eanswer/DiffHand/README.md

 It is recommended to try out the scripts in **play with redmax simulation** first if you would like to get familiar with simulation interface.

-#### Run the examples in the paper
+#### Run the examples in the DiffHand paper

-We include the four co-design tasks from the paper in the `examples` folder.
+We include the four co-design tasks from the paper in the `examples/DiffHand` folder.

 - **Finger Reach**
 - **Rotate Cube**